 The RELESSER registry includes the following data: 1) demographics; 2) age; 3) general clinical data; 4) cumulative manifestations of SLE defined according to the ACR criteria for classification of SLE and damage indexes; 5) comorbidities; 6) laboratory testing; 7) imaging or histological evidence when needed; and 8) treatment.
 We calculated the Systemic Lupus International Collaborating Clinics/American College of Rheumatology (SLICC/ACR) damage index, which was modified by excluding the presence of lymphoma from the malignancy item.

-The electronic medical record of each patient was reviewed, as were physical clinical reports, if needed.
+The electronic medical record of each patient was reviewed, as were physical clinical reports, if necessary.

-We also recorded concomitant diagnoses such as antiphospholipid syndrome (Sydney criteria [21]) and Sjögren’s syndrome, defined as the presence of compatible sicca syndrome and a positive Schirmer test result, or by biopsy or salivary gland scintigraphy [22].
+We also recorded concomitant diagnoses such as antiphospholipid syndrome (Sydney criteria [24]) and Sjögren’s syndrome—defined as the presence of compatible sicca syndrome and a positive Schirmer test result—which were confirmed by biopsy or salivary gland scintigraphy [25].

 Information on the use of corticosteroids, antimalarial drugs, and immunosuppressive therapy was also studied.
 Drugs were treated categorically (ever/never), although the start date of these treatments is unknown in the retrospective stage of the RELESSER registry.
 To avoid the bias that could be involved in analyzing the treatments included, and given that we did not know whether they were started before or after the diagnosis of lymphoma, only the use of antimalarials was analyzed, since this drug group is generally introduced from the onset of SLE.